J-CF-Leung/Study_Vault/Physics/Condensed matter physics/Dirac and Weyl semimetals.md

 - In order for there to be a Weyl crossing, _either_ inversion or time-reversal symmetry must be _broken_
 	- _Non-centrosymmetric_ materials: via the _Dreelhaus_ effect (related to S-OC), making Weyl points appear _away from high-symmetry lines_
 	- _Breaking $T$ symmetry_: applying a _magnetic_ field
-- From the _no-go theorem_, Weyl points always appear in _pairs_ of opposite chirality or monopole charge
+- Weyl points always appear in _pairs_ of opposite chirality or monopole charge

+- Generally, Weyl points are _stable_ w.r.t small perturbations in _parameters of the Hamiltonian_
+- They can only disappear upon _annihilation with another Weyl point_